On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Continuous Two-Horse Race and [0,1] -Valued Processes

 where $b^*(\ct^t)\defeq\argmax_{b\in[0,1]} \wealth_t^b(\ct^t)$.
-The second term of \eqref{eq:precise_lower_bound} can be bounded by a closed-form expression of the minimax regret (see \citep[Theorem~5]{Orabona--Jun2021}), and thus, in principle, solving the maximization problem to find $b^*(\ct^t)$ leads to a confidence sequence.
-Since, however, the lower bound is not a quasiconvex function as a function of $m$, \citet{Orabona--Jun2021} came up with an algorithm, dubbed as PRECiSE-CO96, which numerically computes the intervals based on the final lower bound~\eqref{eq:precise_lower_bound}.
-While this algorithm gives empirically tighter intervals for small-sample regime and comparable performance in a long run compared to the existing methods of \citet{Howard--Ramdas--McAuliffe--Sekhon2021}, the algorithm and analysis are rather complicated by nature. \titrevision{Moreover, the PRECiSE-CO96 still suffers the same per-round time complexity $O(t)$ of Cover's UP, since when computing $b^*(\ct^t)$, maximizing $\wealth_t^b(\ct^t)$ necessitates to evaluate the function which has $t$ summands. \titrevision{They also proposed another algorithm PRECiSE-A-CO96 as a relaxation of PRECiSE-CO96, by invoking a version of Fan et al.'s inequality~\citep{Fan--Grama--Liu2015} on their final lower bound, which runs in $O(1)$ per round.} We propose a different approach of constant per-round complexity in the next section.}
+The second term of \eqnref{eq:precise_lower_bound} can be bounded by a closed-form expression of the minimax regret (see \citep[Theorem~5]{Orabona--Jun2021}), and thus, in principle, solving the maximization problem to find $b^*(\ct^t)$ leads to a confidence sequence.
+Since, however, the lower bound is not a quasiconvex function as a function of $m$, \citet{Orabona--Jun2021} came up with an algorithm, dubbed as PRECiSE-CO96, which numerically computes the intervals based on the final lower bound in~\eqnref{eq:precise_lower_bound}.
+While this algorithm gives empirically tighter intervals for small-sample regime and comparable performance in a long run compared to the existing methods of \citet{Howard--Ramdas--McAuliffe--Sekhon2021}, the algorithm and analysis are rather complicated by nature. \titrevision{Moreover, the PRECiSE-CO96 still suffers the same per-round time complexity $O(t)$ of Cover's UP, since when computing $b^*(\ct^t)$, maximizing $\wealth_t^b(\ct^t)$ necessitates to evaluate the function which has $t$ summands. \titrevision{They also proposed another algorithm PRECiSE-A-CO96 as a relaxation of PRECiSE-CO96, by invoking \scndrevision{a version of an inequality due to \citet{Fan--Grama--Liu2015}} on their final lower bound, which runs in $O(1)$ per round.} We propose a different approach of constant per-round complexity in the next section.}